asianrambo/postal/wordpress/wp-content/plugins/form-maker/readme.txt

 Email field should be used since it verifies that an entry format fulfills example@example.com format.

 == Changelog ==

+= 1.9.11 =
+Changed: Filters now apply to CSV and XML export

+= 1.9.10 =
+Fixed: Bug on "Advanced Layout"

 = 1.9.9 =
 Changed: Featured plugins page